renswilderom/renswilderom.github.io/python/_posts/2022-05-12-Web scraping.md

 titles = soup.find_all('div', {'class':'lister-item mode-advanced'})
 ```

-### 4. Loop through html code to get data and add it to a Pandas dataframe
+### 4. Loop through the HTML code to get data and add it to a Pandas dataframe

 This is the most interesting code.
 A few nested loops extract data from the parsed HTML code.
 Several Beautiful Soup statements are used, such as `select`, `get`, and `find_all`.
 See also the [Beautiful Soup Documentation](https://beautiful-soup-4.readthedocs.io/en/latest/){:target="_blank"} for more information.